-Diagram 2 START OF GAME

-Position of Referee at Kick-off-R.

-Position of Linesmen-L1 and L2.

-Players-O and ⊗

-Diagonal followed by Referee-A-B.

-Referee moves to diagonal along line

-←--→ according to direction of attack.
+Position of Referee at Kick-off-R. Position of Linesmen-L1 and L2: in position with second last defender Players-O and ⊗.
+Diagonal followed by Referee-A....B.
+Referee moves to diagonal along line ← → according to direction of attack.
 Ball-●.